 skeleton

 Kids who are interested in the human body will love learning about the intricate bones that work to protect our organs and allow us to move with extreme flexibility and ease.
 They will especially enjoy the best children's books about skeletons that provide an overview of all the bones in the human body.
-Meanwhile, here are some pretty incredible facts about the skeletal system that will fascinate curious little minds.
+Meanwhile, here are some pretty strange facts about the skeletal system that will fascinate curious little minds.
+From the incredible self-healing power to the amazing connectivity of thousands of tiny bones that allow people to move, jump, dance, run, climb, and accomplish other incredible physical feats.

 (1) Babies have 300 bones when they first enter the world.